 At the beginning of any project, you’re seen as the expert.
 Everyone is excited and eager to begin work.
 But when it comes time to present your beautiful, hand-crafted masterpiece, your skills and experience are suddenly forgotten.

-It’s the design review meeting – you’re most formidable opponent.
+It’s the design review meeting – your most formidable opponent.

 You take a deep breath, roll your eyes, and lean back in your chair as you muster up the confidence to overcome that slight churn in your stomach in the final moments before the meeting begins.

 You wonder if you’ll get off easy with minimal revisions or be totally defeated by the clients design requests.
 You’re at the mercy of the client’s opinion.

 When you put a design in front of a client, they’re inevitably going to have an opinion on it.
 It’s almost as if they feel obligated to critique it.
 After seeing the finished product, most clients feel as if they understand what you’ve done, how you’ve done it, and that they could have even done it themselves.